-Xiaomi Home will be occupied with the sales of Xiaomi cars and services in the future.
-At the Xiaomi Spring New Product Launch conference Lei Jun mentioned that Xiaomi will use its existing cash reserve of 108 billion yuan, an R&D team of more than 10,000 people, and the world’s best smart ecosystem to build Xiaomi cars.
+Xiaomi Home will be occupied with the future sales of Xiaomi cars and services.
+At the Xiaomi Spring New Product Launch conference, Lei Jun mentioned that Xiaomi would use its existing cash reserve of 108 billion yuan, an R&D team of more than 10,000 people, and the world’s best smart ecosystem to build Xiaomi cars.

-In March this year, the Chinese tech giant announced formally its plans of investing in and manufacturing Xiaomi cars.
+In March this year, the Chinese tech giant formally announced its plans to invest in and manufacture Xiaomi cars.
 Xiaomi invested 10 billion USD in its first phase, and in the next 10 years, the company is expected to invest another 10 billion USD.
 The core members include Wang Xiang, Lu Weibing, Liu De, Hong Feng, Li Xiaoshuang, and Lei Jun will retain his position as the CEO of the company.

 In October, Lei Jun announced that progress on this front is being made as expected and that Xiaomi could mass-produce the cars in the first half of 2024.